Ad Code

 When You Are Covered by Credit Card or Rental Car Insurance

-Most credit cards and rental car companies offer collision and damage insurance for rental cars, so you won’t have to buy additional insurance for short-term rentals.
-Check your card’s terms and conditions to make sure the cover is adequate for your needs.
+Many credit cards and rental car companies offer built-in coverage for collision and damage when renting a car.
+This means you may not need to purchase additional rental car insurance for short-term rentals.
+Be sure to review the terms and conditions of your credit card or rental agreement to confirm that the coverage is adequate for your needs.

 If You Have Good Health Insurance